Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 In fact, calculating the asymptotic growth of big Ramsey degrees might serve as a measure of how ``difficult" it is to show that a given \fr class has finite big Ramsey degrees.
-For instance, it is reasonable to conjecture that among binary relational classes, those with SDAP will have slower big Ramsey degree growth than classes with non-trivial forbidden substructures.
-And among classes with non-trivial forbidden substructures, it seems highly likely that the sizes of the constraints influence the growth.
+For instance, we conjecture that among binary relational classes, those with SDAP will have slower big Ramsey degree growth than classes with non-trivial forbidden substructures.
+And among classes with non-trivial forbidden substructures, we conjecture that the sizes of the constraints influence the growth.
 For example, the asymptotic growth of big Ramsey degrees for the class of finite $K_4$-free graphs seems to be much larger than that of the class of finite posets or that of the class of $K_3$-free graphs.
 This may suggest which sorts of Ramsey theorems are needed to show that a given class has finite big Ramsey degrees.
-Unlike small Ramsey degrees, where there are nowadays general theorems which imply most existing results, there are three main types of Ramsey theorems which have successfully been applied to big Ramsey degrees, each having different strengths and weaknesses: Milliken's tree theorem, which generalizes the ordinary infinite Ramsey theorem and is most suitable for unconstrained structures; various coding tree theorems (see~\cite{CDP, Dob0, Dob, Zuc20}), which this paper makes use of (see also \cite{DobIfCoLog}); and the Carlson--Simpson theorem about parameter spaces, which has recently been applied in proving finite big Ramsey degrees for the generic poset and giving a new proof of finite big Ramsey degrees for the class of finite $K_3$-free graphs \cite{Hubicka2020CS}.
+There are three main types of Ramsey theorems which have successfully been applied to big Ramsey degrees, each having different strengths and weaknesses: Milliken's tree theorem, which generalizes the ordinary infinite Ramsey theorem and is most suitable for unconstrained structures; various coding tree theorems (see~\cite{CDP1, CDP2, Dob0, Dob, Zuc22}), which this paper makes use of (see also \cite{DobIfCoLog}); and the Carlson--Simpson theorem about parameter spaces, which has recently been applied in proving finite big Ramsey degrees for the generic poset and giving a new proof of finite big Ramsey degrees for the class of finite $K_3$-free graphs \cite{Hubicka2020CS}.
 This naturally raises interest in knowing what the limitations of each proof method are.
-For instance, coding tree methods can handle classes in a finite binary language defined by any finite set of finite irreducible constraints and can sometimes be used to prove indivisibility in higher arities, while it seems that the generic poset doesn't fit well into this framework.
+For instance, coding tree methods can handle any finitely-constrained binary free amalgamation class, but cannot handle the class of finite posets.
 On the other hand, the parameter space method gives simple proofs for the class of finite $K_3$-free graphs, the class of finite posets, and some other classes defined by (not necessarily irreducible) constraints of size at most $3$, but it seems unable to handle even the class of $K_4$-free graphs.
+Perhaps the parameter space method necessarily constrains the asymptotic growth of big Ramsey degrees for those classes on which it is successful.